koi953215/NaRCan/README.md

 ## Acknowledgement

-This project is based on [DiffBIR](https://github.com/XPixelGroup/DiffBIR) and [VidToMe](https://github.com/lixirui142/VidToMe).
-Thanks for their awesome work.
+This research was funded by the National Science and Technology Council, Taiwan, under Grants NSTC 112-2222-E-A49-004-MY2.
+The authors are grateful to Google, NVIDIA, and MediaTek Inc. for generous donations.
+Yu-Lun Liu acknowledges the Yushan Young Fellow Program by the MOE in Taiwan.

 <!-- ## Contact

-If you have any questions, please feel free to contact with me at linxinqi23@mails.ucas.ac.cn. -->
+If you have any questions, please feel free to contact with me at tchen783@usc.edu -->